johnnybarrels/unicode/README.md

 **Unicode** is an online quiz platform for educational institutions that allows admin/teachers users to create and evaluate coding related tests and users/students to take tests and see results.
 It is design to provide a friendly experience for studens and teachers without compromising the level of complexity required for developing our coding learning experience.

 **Unicode** provides the ability to not only test our theorical knowledge of but also our technical abilities.
-Teachers/admin have the ability to decide to use from three different questions assestement types:
+Teachers/admin have the ability to select from three different questions assesment types:

 - **_Output_**: Based on a code function provided by the teacher, the student should answer the expected output (automated marking)
 - **_MCQ_**: Based on a writen question or provided code, the student must select the best answer out of 4 posible options(automated marking)